Diggin’ Your Company’s Culture

 Positive Incentives: The bar for effective ethics and compliance programs is always being raised.
 Best practices and benchmarking is the usual route for companies to begin improvising their ethics and compliance programs.
 Creating positive incentives for ethical performance is one of those areas where more companies are seeking to create positive messages around ethics and compliance.

-An ethical company will have a number of strategies in this area, including: an ethics and compliance element to every employee’s evaluation; specific requirements for senior managers to complete ethics and compliance tasks or functions; internal communications promoting positive behaviors by specific managers and employees; leadership training programs cc3that underscore the importance of ethical attributes; and bonuses and compensation raises specifically targeted to ethics and compliance tasks and measurement of such tasks.
+An ethical company will have a number of strategies in this area, including: an ethics and compliance element to every employee’s evaluation; specific requirements for senior managers to complete ethics and compliance tasks or functions; internal communications promoting positive behaviors by specific managers and employees; leadership training programs that underscore the importance of ethical attributes; and bonuses and compensation raises specifically targeted to ethics and compliance tasks and measurement of such tasks.

 Attention to Speak Up Culture: A company committed to an ethical culture pays substantial attention to its speak up culture and each of the interdependent parts of such a culture.
 A speak up culture is the life-engine of an effective ethics and compliance program.
 The company has to focus on each component of that speak up system – avenues for complaints, timely response to such complaints, effective internal investigations, consistent discipline, and protection of whistleblowers against retaliation.